intkhan1043/Excel-AtliQ-Reports/README.md

 # Project Objectives
 This project is focused on achieving the following key objectives:
 ## Sales Report

- **1. Customer Performance Report:**
+1. **Customer Performance Report:**

-  o Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.
+     - Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.

- **2. Market Performance and Sales Targets Comparison:**
+3. **Market Performance and Sales Targets Comparison:**

-  o	Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales
+     - Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales
    strategies.

 ## Finance Report

-**1.Profit and Loss (P&L) Reports by Fiscal Year and Months:**
+1. **Profit and Loss (P&L) Reports by Fiscal Year and Months:**

-  o Generate Profit and Loss reports categorized by fiscal year and months to evaluate financial performance over
-    different time frames.
+     - Generate Profit and Loss reports categorized by fiscal year and months to evaluate financial performance over different time frames.

-**2.Profit and Loss (P&L) Reports by Markets:**
+3. **Profit and Loss (P&L) Reports by Markets:**

-  o Create Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous
+     - Create Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous periods.
-    periods.

 # Lessons Learned